What is the Debt Coverage Ratio?

 One of the most important metrics is whether the company has earned enough operating income to cover the debt payment.
 If not, the investors drop the idea of investing in that company.

 This ratio may not be the only formula for the investors to check the company’s stability they would like to invest in.
 Still, it certainly is one of the most important ratios to check whether a firm is worthy or not.

 |Debt Coverage Ratio Formula =||

 Let us now do the same example above in Excel.
-This is very simple.
-You need to provide the two inputs of net operating income and the debt service cost.
-You can easily calculate the ratio in the template provided.
+It is very simple.
+You must provide the inputs of net operating income and debt service cost.
+Then, you can easily calculate the ratio in the template provided.

-You can download this debt coverage ratio template here – Debt Coverage Ratio Excel Template
+You can download this template here – Debt Coverage Ratio Excel Template.

-This has been a guide to debt coverage ratio formula, practical examples and debt coverage ratio calculator along with excel templates.
-You may also have a look at these articles below to learn more about Financial Analysis –
+This article is a guide to the Debt Coverage Ratio.
+We discuss the debt coverage ratio formula, practical examples, a calculator, and Excel templates.
+You may also look at these articles below to learn more about financial analysis: –

 - What is the Debt Ratio Formula?What Is The Debt Ratio Formula?The debt ratio is the division of total debt liabilities to the company's total assets.
 It represents a company's ability to hold and be in a position to repay the debt if necessary on an urgent basis.
 Formula = total liabilities/total assets